City Harvest (United States): History

-City Harvest was founded in 1982 and is the world's first food rescue organization.
-The organization collects excess food from restaurants, grocers, bakeries, Green markets, corporate cafeterias, manufacturers, and farms.
-The food is then delivered to community food programs throughout New York City.
-Food delivered by City Harvest is received by approximately 1 million residents.
+City Harvest is a nonprofit organization that was established in 1982.
+Its primary objective is to address hunger and food waste in New York City by collecting surplus food from various sources.

-Its founders included Helen verDuin Palit, Harley Brooke-Hitching, and Peter Schmidt.
+Its founders included Helen verDuin Palit, Jason Kliot, Harley Brooke-Hitching, and Peter Schmidt.
 The operation relies on the services of roughly 160 employees and 20,000 volunteers annually.
 Fresh fruits and vegetables form more than half of the rescued food.

 In 2005, City Harvest began holding two free farmers' market-style distributions in low-income communities each month.
 The operation now includes nine Mobile Markets – two per borough – each month, distributing approximately three million pounds of fresh produce a year.
 In 2013, these markets delivered around one million pounds of produce to 50,000 residents.

 In December 2011, City Harvest opened its 45,400 square foot Food Rescue Facility in Long Island City, Queens.
 The facility includes a large cooler and freezer to hold perishable food on a short-term basis and a large dry storage area to sort non-perishable goods.

 City Harvest hosts annual events such as the City Harvest Gala, Summer in the City, and BID.